thomknoe/polyculemolecule/README.md

 ## Phone Controllers & Networking

-The game runs an embedded HTTP + WebSocket server on **port 3847** the moment Play is pressed — no Node.js or external server setup required.
+The game runs an embedded HTTP + WebSocket server on **port 3847** the moment Play is pressed.
+No Node.js or external server setup required.

 **Default: LAN (same Wi-Fi)**